andrademichael/rock-paper-scissors-1player/README.md

 ## Support and contact details

-_Contact me on Github at weitzwoman_
+_Contact us on Github at weitzwoman or andrademichael_

 ## Technologies Used